 If You Live in the North

-In protecting yourself from the sun (hello, SPF) you might also be picking up a vitamin D deficiency, says Arielle Levitan, M.D., author of The Vitamin Solution and founder of Vous Vitamin.
+In protecting yourself from the sun (hello, SPF) you might also be picking up a vitamin D deficiency, says Arielle Levitan, M.D., author of The Vitamin Solution.
 According to a study published in Nutrition Research, about 40 percent of the U.S. population could be deficient in the vitamin.

 “Those with limited sun exposure, people living in northern latitudes, and people with darker skin tones should consider extra vitamin D,” says Clow.

 Research published in Nutrition Reviews suggests almost half of Americans do not get ample magnesium (which plays a role in over 300 biochemical reactions in your body) from their diets.
 Plus, magnesium is one of the minerals you lose when you sweat, says Levitan.
 That means fitness buffs who go hard and sweat hard, and endurance athletes who train for hours at a time, may be at greater risk for magnesium insufficiency.

 As we get older, we’re less able to absorb certain nutrients, says Clow.
 For example, B12 requires a substance called ‘intrinsic factor,’ which is secreted by stomach cells in order to be absorbed.
 Our production of this substance decreases as we age, she says.
 According to the National Institute on Aging, most people start to have trouble absorbing B12 around age 50.

 Not to mention, conditions and circumstances often related to aging—like use of prescription medications, onset of degenerative diseases, and increased isolation—can also put the elderly at risk for vitamin and mineral deficiencies, says Clow.